 We also seek to monitor our exposure to cyber risk, which generally refers to the risk arising from inadequate or failed information technology systems, vulnerabilities to internal information technology networks, engineered breaches of client information or inadequate information technology policies and procedures.
-Given the rapidly changing cybersecurity landscape, we evaluate our cyber risk management practices regularly, which may include testing the security of our information technology infrastructure, incident response planning, employee training, engaging third parties to conduct independent reviews and audits, scanning for internal vulnerabilities and adopting measures designed to help our clients stay protected against cybersecurity threats.
+Given the rapidly changing cybersecurity landscape, we evaluate our cyber risk management practices regularly, which may include testing the security of our information technology infrastructure, engaging third parties to conduct independent reviews and audits, scanning for internal vulnerabilities and adopting measures designed to help our clients stay protected against cybersecurity threats.

 Our Board, both directly and through its committees, is responsible for overseeing our risk management processes.
-In particular, our Risk Committee oversees our enterprise-wide risk management activities, our financial and operational risks (including, without limitation, capital adequacy, compliance, credit, liquidity, market, operational, strategic and asset risks and the control processes with respect to such risks), and our risk appetite and tolerance.
-See "Management - Board Oversight of Risk Management."
-In addition, the Bank's Information Technology Committee oversees the Bank's cybersecurity initiatives and strives to ensure that the Bank's information technology infrastructure aligns with strategic goals while managing related risks, particularly cybersecurity threats.
-The Information Technology Committee also reviews and updates the Bank's cybersecurity policies, evaluates information technology controls, and monitors the performance of internal and third-party IT service providers as part of its efforts to enhance the Bank's defense mechanisms.
+In particular, our Risk Committee oversees our enterprise-wide risk management framework, our financial and operational risks (including, without limitation, capital adequacy, compliance, credit, liquidity, market, operational, strategic and asset risks and the control processes with respect to such risks), and our risk appetite and tolerance.
+See "Management-Board Oversight of Risk Management."